giovanniramos/WeatherForecast/README.md

 ### Features
 * Simple access to meteorological and weather data
-* Data is cached for 1 hour
+* By default the data is cached for 1 hour
 * No adverts

 To use the API you need to sign up for API access on [WorldWeatherOnline](http://worldweatheronline.com) (Registration is free).